extra-red-srl/dpp-metadata-registry/README.md

 **Behavior:**
 - If the UPI does not exist: creates a new entry
 - If the UPI already exists: behavior depends on the configured [update strategy](#configuration-notes)
-  - `UPDATE`: overwrites the existing entry
+  - `MODIFY`: overwrites the existing entry
   - `APPEND_WITH_NEW_ID`: creates a new entry with a different registry ID

 **Query Parameters:**